synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/SelectionRemovedEvent.md

 ---

 Event payload emitted when selected elements are deleted from the diagram.

-This event fires when the user deletes nodes and edges using the delete key, context menu, or programmatically through the diagram service.
+This event fires when the user deletes nodes and edges using the delete key, or programmatically through the diagram service.

 ## Properties